solana-labs/ecosystem/projects/definer.md

 status: Building
 ---

-build on top of Solana, DeFiner will enable a scalable defi lending market on Solana, which allows the community members to stake, borrow and lend for any tokens.
+Built on top of Solana, DeFiner will enable a scalable defi lending market on Solana, which allows the community members to stake, borrow and lend for any tokens.